Key Takeaways

 Fixed Index Annuities in 2024

-The first quarter of 2024 saw an unprecedented growth in fixed index annuity popularity, as reported by the industry group LIMRA.
+The first quarter of 2024 saw unprecedented growth in fixed index annuity popularity, as reported by the industry group LIMRA.
 Total sales of fixed index annuities totaled $28.6 billion in the year’s first quarter, an increase of 24% over the previous year.
 This marked a record quarter for fixed index annuities and the twelfth consecutive quarter of year-over-year growth.

-In the report, LIMRA’s head of research Bryan Hodgens suggested that the sustained elevated interest rates throughout 2023 and 2024 have allowed annuity providers to offer more attractive fixed index annuity features.
+In the report, LIMRA’s head of research, Bryan Hodgens, suggested that the sustained elevated interest rates throughout 2023 and 2024 have allowed annuity providers to offer more attractive fixed index annuity features.

 LIMRA expects that fixed index annuities would become even more popular throughout this year and the next.
 The organization predicts that fixed index annuity sales could total as high as $100 billion in 2025.